-How to Incorporate A Company in Hong Kong
+How to Incorporate a Company in Hong Kong

-Hong Kong economy is one of the most highly developed and 2nd freest in the world.
+Hong Kong’s economy is one of the most highly developed and 2nd freest in the world.
 The GDP Has been growing steadily over the last half a decade and has increasingly become integrated with the mainland financial links, tourism, and trade.
 The conducive business environment attracts hundreds of entrepreneurs to set up companies here.

 Today, we will discuss the process of incorporating a company in Hong Kong.

 The first thing that you need to note is that the Companies Ordinance of Hong Kong allows both foreign and local persons who are at least 18 years old to set up a company in Hong Kong.
-Private limited liability company is the most common business entity in the country.
+A private limited liability company is the most common business entity in the country.

 As the name suggests, a limited liability company is considered to have a separate legal personality and a limited liability to its owners.
-Compared to other business entities such as partnerships and sole proprietorship, it is easier to transfer ownership and raise capital with a limited liability company in Hong Kong.
+Compared to other business entities such as partnerships and a sole proprietorship, it is easier to transfer ownership and raise capital with a limited liability company in Hong Kong.
 Usually, the process of incorporating a company in Hong takes between 5-7 working days.

 Let us shift gears and look at the basic requirements for incorporating a company in Hong Kong.